 key positions.
 A federal position that cannot be vacated during a national emergency or mobilization without seriously impairing the capability of the parent federal agency or office to function effectively.
-There are four categories of federal key positions, which are listed in the DoDD 1200.7 Series.
+There are four categories of federal key positions listed in DoDD 1200.7, 29 October 2008, "Managing the Reserve Components as an Operational Force."
 The first three categories are, by definition, key positions.
 Only the final category requires a case-by-case determination and designation.

-Major DoD Headquarters Activities.
-Those HQs (and the direct support integral to their operation) whose primary mission is to manage or command the programs and operations of the Department of Defense, the DoD Components, and their major military units, organizations, or agencies.
-Activities listed and defined in the DoDD 5100.73 Series.
+Major Department of Defense Headquarters Activities.
+Those HQs (and the direct support integral to their operation) whose primary mission is to manage or command the programs and operations of DoD, DoD Components, and their major military units, organizations, or agencies.
+Activities are listed and defined in DoDD 5100.73, 1 December 2007, incorporating change 2, 12 June 2012, "Major DoD Headquarters Activities."